-Barnett Prize for Local Distinguished Author
+Barnett Prize for Local Distinguished Author Announced

-Southern Lit Alliance presents annually an award to recognize an outstanding local author.
-Called the Barnett Prize for Local Distinguished Author, the award is given to a local author based upon their demonstrated lifetime work awards and other reviews and the quality of their writing in their submitted sample.
-Nominees can work in the various genres of fiction, non-fiction, short story or poetry but must reside in Hamilton or the contiguous counties of Sequatchie, Marion, Rhea, Meigs, Bradley counties in Tennessee.
+SoLit Alliance presents annually an award to recognize an outstanding local author.
+Called the Barnett Prize for Local Distinguished Author, the award is given based upon an author's demonstrated lifetime work awards, other reviews, and the quality of their writing in their submitted sample.
+Nominees can work in the various genres of fiction, non-fiction, short story or poetry, but must reside in Hamilton or the contiguous counties of Sequatchie, Marion, Rhea, Meigs, Bradley counties in Tennessee.
 Eligible Georgia authors must reside in Catoosa, Walker or Dade counties.
 The Barnett Prize is offered through the generosity of Warren Barnett, art philanthropist and President of Barnett & Company.

 The Barnett Prize designed and created by local sculptor, Isaac Duncan.

 About the 2020 Winner